Introduction: Keeping Pace in a Changing World

 The World of Many Clouds can be viewed as the evolution of the intersection between traditional customer IT environments and public cloud provider services (Figure 1).

 As the line separating these two environments continues to fade, it becomes clearer that hybrid cloud and more broadly hybrid IT (inclusive of traditional on-premises IT applications) is the new normal.
 Additionally, the ability to move cloud workloads across heterogeneous environments with consistent network and security policies is becoming a key requirement.
 And with the brokerage of IT services driving cloud services toward the concept of cloud federation, cloud providers will be able to build a global marketplace through aggregation of services from multiple peer providers.
-Just as the Internet grew out of the connection of multiple isolated networks, the Intercloud represents the next stage of cloud evolution: a cloud of clouds (Figure 2).
+Just as the Internet grew out of the connection of multiple isolated networks, the Intercloud represents the next stage of cloud evolution: an interconnected cloud of clouds (Figure 2).

 The opportunities ahead do not end here.
 The Internet of Everything (IoE) is projected to create US$14.4 trillion in value at stake: the combination of increased revenue and lower costs that is created or will migrate among companies and industries from 2013 to 2022.
 The IoE will bring together people, processes, data, and things to make networked connections more relevant and valuable than ever before.
 It will turn information into actions that create new capabilities, richer experiences, and outstanding economic opportunities for businesses, individuals, and countries.